 The Citizens' Participation Plan that was developed for the City of Kingsport, Tennessee.
 There were several public meetings from the beginning stages of development of the Plan in order to gather information on community needs from citizens and local service providers.
-In compliance with the Citizen Participation Plan, a public meeting was held at a Community Development Advisory Committee (CDAC) meeting in Kingsport on September 10, 2021, for the CDBG program.
-A second public hearing will be held on April 5, 2022, Kingsport, Tennessee Board of Mayor and Alderman meeting.
+In compliance with the Citizen Participation Plan, a public meeting was held at a Community Development Advisory Committee (CDAC) meeting in Kingsport on February 14, 2025, for the CDBG program.
+A second ublic hearing was held on March 18, 2025, at the BMA business meeting.
 Draft copies of this Action Plan were made available to the public at the Kingsport Public Library, Kingsport City Hall, online, and at the Community Development Department.
-A final draft of the Annual Action Plan was presented to the BMA on June 21, 2022
+A final draft of the Annual Action Plan was presented to the BMA on May 20, 2025.
+No public comments were received at the May 20, 2025 BMA public hearing.